markwragg/markwragg.github.io/drafts/speed-up-azure-devops-pipelines-with-cache-task.md

 draft: true
 ---

-I maintain a number of [PowerShell modules in GitHub](https://github.com/markwragg?tab=repositories&language=powershell), and use a relatively identical Azure DevOps pipeline to build, test and publish changes to the modules.
+I maintain a number of [PowerShell modules in GitHub](https://github.com/markwragg?tab=repositories&language=powershell), and use an Azure DevOps pipeline to build, test and publish changes to the modules.
 While making some improvements to one of the modules recently, I noticed that an early step in the pipeline was taking a few minutes to run each time, and wondered if there might be a way to speed it up.
 I discovered Azure DevOps has a task called [Cache](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/cache-v2?view=azure-pipelines), which can be used for exactly this purpose.
 This blog post describes how my PowerShell build pipeline works, and how the Cache task reduced the time it took to run one of the tasks from around 3 minutes, to a few seconds.

 ### About pipeline caching